- Be over eighteen years of age.

 Warning.
 However, please note that this type of marriage will no longer be allowed in Costa Rica from the effective date of the Family Procedural Code, which is estimated to be on October 1st, 2020.
 From this moment on, the marriage can only take place with the appearance of both parties on the spot.

 What is delivered to the spouses after the ceremony is over?

 The notary public in charge of celebrating the union will request both parties and the witnesses to sign the notarial protocol.
 The contracting parties will receive a testimony signed and sealed by the notary.
-Still, the marriage will acquire legal validity until it registered in the Civil Registry, for which the notary has eight days to present the corresponding testimony and form.
+However, the marriage will not acquire legal validity until it is registered in the Civil Registry, for which the notary has eight days to present the corresponding testimony and form.
 The registration process will take approximately three weeks.